grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

             check_driver_availability(n)
 ```

-In this example we are `tag_wrapper` to tag the function with the vehicle type.
+This example uses `tag_wrapper` to tag the function with the vehicle type.
 Notice that the tag is dynamic as it changes based on the vehicle type.
 This is useful for grouping profiles on a per vehicle basis.
 Allowing us to see the performance of the application per vehicle type being requested.

 Lets take a look within the Pyroscope UI to see how this tag is used:
 1. Open the Pyroscope UI in your browser at [http://localhost:4040](http://localhost:4040).